-Explore our five-year action plan for Innovation and Enterprise.
+Explore our action plan for Innovation and Enterprise.

 Universities worldwide are increasingly prioritising funding for research and education programs that deliver outcomes with a direct economic and community impact.
 The Commonwealth’s Medical Research Future Fund and its focus on translation – into direct health and economic outcomes – has the potential to transform medical and health research in Australia.
-In line with this, the University of Melbourne is committed to doubling its industry-related research income by 2020 by deepening our network of industry relationships and focusing on research translation for societal impact.
+In line with this, the University of Melbourne is committed to deepening our network of industry relationships and focusing on research translation for societal impact.

 This faculty is uniquely placed to contribute to society in ways that shape and transform lives, inform fundamental research in new ways, and strengthen and enable the creation of new sectors of the economy.

-Over the next five years, we will focus on building an entrepreneurial culture and workforce that support innovation and enterprise.
+In our action plan, we focus on building an entrepreneurial culture and workforce that supports innovation and enterprise.
 Within the faculty, we will provide greater support for our staff and students to develop skills in entrepreneurship through mentoring, participation in incubator programs and industry internships.
 We will increase our support for the translation of research and offer proof-of-concept support for early stage projects.

 The Faculty is uniquely placed to contribute to society through the development and adoption of new products and healthcare practices.